 An annuity is a contract in which a purchaser pays either a lump sum or makes a series of contributions to an annuity account with a life insurance company.
 The amount in the annuity account is then converted into a lifetime stream of income for the purchaser.In an immediate payout annuity, the income payments to the purchaser begin almost immediately.
-In a deferred payout annuity, the payments do not begin until a later date and the purchaser continues to make contributions to allow the account balance to grow tax deferred.
+In a deferred payout annuity, the payments do not begin until a later date and the purchaser continues to make contributions to allow the account balance to grow tax-deferred.
+Even if you do not qualify for certain retirement account contributions due to income limits or already made the maximum annual contributions, you may be able to gain the benefits of tax-deferred growth with an annuity.

 In a fixed annuity, the purchaser receives a fixed rate of interest as a return on his investment in the annuity.
 In a variable annuity, the investment contributions may be invested in a wide array of investments including stocks, bonds, and money markets, so the purchaserís return on investment is variable, although some variable annuity contracts guarantee a minimum rate of return.Annuities are often purchased by seniors or retirees living on a fixed income, such as social security, as a way to supplement their income.
 See issues facing seniors.
 Because insurance companies can spread the risk among the large group of annuity purchasers, you can sometimes receive a higher monthly income payment from an annuity than from a self directed IRA or 401k account.